SAP-archive/teched2020-DAT163/exercises/ex0/README.md

 43. Locate 'Zipcode' to the right of that row click to expand the profiling results for Zipcode
 <br>![](/exercises/ex0/images/DataCatalog_CustomerFactSheet_00_150.png)

 44. Scroll to the bottom and locate 'Top 10 Distinct Values'.
-Notice there an records in the dtaa set that have no Zipcode
+Notice there an records in the data set that have no Zipcode
 <br>![](/exercises/ex0/images/DataCatalog_CustomerFactSheet_00_160.png)

 45. Select the drop down menu for 'Relationships'